mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ```

 !!! note "Info"
-    We recommend that readers refer to the tutorial on [DC optimal power flow](@ref DCOptimalPowerFlowTutorials) for insights into the implementation.
+    We recommend that readers refer to the tutorial on [DC Optimal Power Flow](@ref DCOptimalPowerFlowTutorials) for insights into the implementation.

 ---